My favorite things to do are:

 (1) Design computational toolkits to study and support sensemaking in math and science.

 (2) Explore how learners make sense of complex, data-rich, and statistically nontrivial quantitative phenomena.

-I am 2012-2013 Chair of the American Educational Research Association’s Special Interest Group in Advanced Technologies for Learning (SIG-ATL), and PI of a 3-year NSF funded project entitled SiMSAM: Bridging Student, Scientific, and Mathematical Models with Expressive Technologies with Brian Gravel to develop an integrated animation, simulation and data analysis tool for middle school science.
-I’m also part of The Poincare Institute, an NSF Math Science Partnership professional development program for middle school mathematics teachers across greater New England.
-I hold a PhD in Learning Sciences from Northwestern University, and Bachelors degrees in Mathematics and Education from the University of San Diego.
+I am 2012-2013 Chair of AERA’s Special Interest Group in Advanced Technologies for Learning (SIG-ATL), and PI of a 3-year NSF funded project entitled SiMSAM: Bridging Student, Scientific, and Mathematical Models with Expressive Technologies with Brian Gravel to develop an integrated animation, simulation and data analysis tool for middle school science.
+I’m also affiliated with the Tufts Center for Engineering Education and Outreach, the Poincare Institute, and Tufts’ Cognitive Science Program.
+Visit me on github and Google Scholar.